 Almost half of Americans over the age of 30 have some kind of periodontal disease.
 Periodontal disease within the gums and bones of your mouth can lead to tooth loss and eventually more serious problems like heart disease.
-Caesar Sweidan, DDS, and the dedicated team at St. Tammany Periodontics & Implants offer comprehensive periodontal disease care.
+Caesar Sweidan, DDS, Laura Smith, DDS, and the dedicated team at St. Tammany Periodontics & Implants offer comprehensive periodontal disease care.
 There are offices in Covington and Slidell, Louisiana, so call and speak with a friendly staff member or request an appointment online.

 Periodontal disease is an oral disease affecting your gums and the underlying bone.
 Unfortunately, periodontal disease is extremely common.
 It can take hold painlessly, so it’s essential to have regular preventive dental exams to diagnose the disease as early as possible.